YaleDHLab/dhlab-site/_events/2018-11-09-python-working-group.md

 No previous Python experience is required; all levels of programming experience are welcome.

-This group meets on Fridays, except during campus breaks.
-Our last meeting of 2019 will occur on December 13.
-Our first meeting of 2020 will occur on Friday, January 17.
+This group meets on Fridays, unless otherwise noted below.

+For the spring 2020 semester, the Python Working Group will not meet on
+- February 28 due to the <a href='https://ctdh.io/program/' target='_blank'>CT DH conference</a>.
+- April 3 due to the Beyond Boundaries symposium, which will take place in the DHLab.
+We hope to see you there!
+- April 10 due to the DHLab being closed that day